mgoadric/cardstock/docs/recycle/index.rst

    0 23 999

-Standard Integer operators can be applied to Integers to calculate new Integers, with addition, subtraction, multiplication, integer division (//) and modular division (mod).
+Standard Integer operators can be applied to Integers to calculate new Integers, with addition, subtraction, multiplication, integer division (//), modular division (%), and exponentiation (^).

 .. code-block:: racket